-C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+Application Fee If your institution has waived its application fee for the Fall 2024 admission cycle please select no. Deep your institution have an application for 2 ai nooa. \$65.00

-Yes No

-Does your institution have an application fee? Х

-Amount of application fee: \$65.00

-Yes No

-Can it be waived for applicants with financial need? Х
+Does your institution have an application fee?
+Can it be waived for applicants with financial need?

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: